Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Gimbal360

-As established, our framework requires a proxy transformation $\mathcal{T}_{\text{align}}$ to warp the unposed input latent $z_{ref}$ into the Canonical Viewing Space $\mathcal{C}$.
-While one could naively attempt to train an unconstrained Spatial Transformer Network \cite{jaderberg2015spatial} end-to-end with the latent diffusion loss, the diffusion objective $\mathcal{L}_{LDM}$ is heavily dominated by high-frequency, pixel-level noise variations.
-Backpropagating these chaotic gradients directly into an unconstrained spatial warper induces non-rigid, ``jelly-like'' deformations rather than the required global camera rotation.
+As established, our framework requires a proxy transformation $\mathcal{T}_{\mathrm{align}}$ that anchors the unposed input to the Canonical Viewing Space $\mathcal{C}$.
+A natural choice is to train an unconstrained Spatial Transformer Network~\cite{jaderberg2015spatial} end-to-end with the latent diffusion loss.
+However, $\mathcal{L}_{\mathrm{LDM}}$ is dominated by high-frequency, pixel-level variations, and backpropagating such noisy gradients into a free-form warper induces non-rigid, ``jelly-like'' deformations rather than a coherent global alignment.
+Our Differentiable Projective Canonicalization (DPC) module avoids this failure mode by decoupling dense correspondence prediction from rigid geometric fitting.

-To circumvent this, we introduce a Differentiable Auto-Leveling module that explicitly disentangles dense feature tracking from rigid geometric alignment.
-Given the perspective input $I_p$, we employ a SegNeXt~\cite{guo2022segnext} architecture with a lightweight adapter to predict a dense 2D correspondence field $P_{\text{dense}} \in \mathbb{R}^{H_p \times W_p \times 2}$, which represents the pixel-wise shift required to align the image with a gravity-leveled prior.
+\paragraph{Dense Correspondence Prediction.} Given the perspective input $I_p$, a SegNeXt~\cite{guo2022segnext} encoder with a lightweight decoder predicts a dense correspondence field $\mathcal{P}_{\mathrm{dense}} \in \mathbb{R}^{H_p \times W_p \times 2}$ that assigns to every input pixel its target coordinates on the canonical ERP canvas.
+Instead of regressing coordinates from scratch, the network predicts a bounded residual on top of the base grid of a canonical upright camera, and a ray-direction positional encoding is injected into the decoder so that the prediction remains aware of the underlying viewing geometry.

-Crucially, rather than warping the features directly using $P_{\text{dense}}$, we enforce a strict multi-view geometry bottleneck via a differentiable parameter-search soft-argmin solver \cite{kendall2017end}.
-The soft-argmin solver collapses the high-dimensional dense flow into a low-dimensional rigid transformation.
-This solver calculates the optimal proxy transformation that minimizes the global reprojection error of the predicted dense flow against a rigid spherical camera model.
-The input latent is then warped into the canonical space using this mathematically rigid projection $\hat{R}$:
+\paragraph{Differentiable Rigid Solver.} Rather than warping features directly with $\mathcal{P}_{\mathrm{dense}}$, we collapse it onto the 3-DoF manifold of rigid spherical cameras.
+We parameterize the camera as $\phi = (\theta_v, \theta_p, \theta_r)$, whose forward projection $f(\phi)$ maps perspective pixels onto the ERP canvas, and fit $\phi$ to the predicted field by nonlinear least squares:

+solved with a closed-form Procrustes initialization followed by a few Levenberg--Marquardt iterations.
+From $\hat{\phi}$ we analytically reconstruct a \emph{rigid coordinate grid}, which warps the input latent into $\mathcal{C}$ to form the canonical generative anchor: